hugsy/gef/docs/commands/pie.md

 ### `pie delete` command ###

-This command deletes a PIE breakpoint given a VNum of that PIE breakpoint.
+This command deletes a PIE breakpoint given its VNum.

 Usage: